namgyu1/Text-Guided-AVIGATE/README.md

 This repository provides an extended implementation of AVIGATE (CVPR 2025 Oral) with a Text-Guided Gating Mechanism and Gated Fusion Transformer, where the text query directly influences the audio–visual fusion process.

-The goal of this project is to improve Video-Text Retrieval by allowing the semantic intent of a text query to dynamically control multimodal fusion.
+The goal of this project is to improve Text to Video Retrieval by allowing the semantic intent of a text query to dynamically control multimodal fusion.

 ## Performance